 Finding #1: Sales Team Overstating Wins

 I compared reported gains against actual invoices, and I identified $40 of actual gains for every $100 in reported gains.
 Thus, reported account wins were overstated by 250% percent.

 Finding #2: System Errors Impacted Supply Plan

-After some research, we found the plant’s ERP was relying on some outdated routines to generate the supply plan.
-This was causing errors in the production plan, such that the plant was making the wrong quantities for many SKUs.
+This outdated software was causing errors in the production plan, resulting in the plant producing the wrong quantities for many SKUs.

 When the inaccuracies of the demand plan (which was 40% accurate) were combined with the above system errors at the plant, the plant simply was not making the correct amounts of product for the plant.
 In fact, I calculated the accuracy at about 25%.

-To illustrate the impact of this: If the business needed 100 units of a specific product in a given month, the plant was either making 25 units or as much 175 units.
+To illustrate the impact of this: If the business needed 100 units of a specific product in a given month, the plant was on average producing as little as 25 units or as much 175 units.

 Some products were constantly under-produced, which yielded low customer fill rate.
 Other products were constantly over-produced, resulting in excess inventory that eventually expired